bnilesh8432/shooping-cart/README.md

 ### POST /products
 - Create a product document from request body.
 - Upload product image to S3 bucket and save image public url in document.
+Upload image to S3 bucket and save it's public url in user document.
 - __Response format__
   - _**On success**_ - Return HTTP status 201.
 Also return the product document.
 The response should be a JSON object like [this](#successful-response-structure)
   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)